 If you reside in an area where icy roads are a regular occurrence, investing in a four-wheel drive vehicle with a manual transmission could be beneficial.

-It’s important to note, powering up hills can lead to problems, and if possible, avoid stopping while going uphill as the lack of momentum can result in the vehicle becoming stuck.
+It’s important to note, that powering up hills can lead to problems, and if possible, avoid stopping while going uphill as the lack of momentum can result in the vehicle becoming stuck.

 Even with the best preparation and driving habits, sometimes unexpected emergencies can occur on icy roads.